-Use this feature to enable hot plug support for PCIe root ports 1A~1D.
+Use this feature to enable hot plug support for PCIe root ports 1A~1C, which will allow the user to change PCI-E devices without turning off the system.
 The options are Disable and Enable.

 Select Enable to use the Intel Volume Management Device Technology for this stack.
 The options are Disable and Enable.